newrelic/newrelic-java-log4j-appender/README.md

 ## Configuring queueCapacity and connPoolSize [v1.0.6+]
 Starting from version 1.0.6, the queueCapacity and connPoolSize parameters are exposed to allow for fine-tuning of the appender's performance, especially under high load conditions.
 These parameters help manage the flow of log data and the efficiency of network connections.

+## JSON Message Processing [v1.1.10+]
+Version 1.1.10 introduces configurable JSON message processing with the `unwrapJson` parameter.
+This feature provides control over how JSON log messages are structured in New Relic, offering both backward compatibility and enhanced attribute organization.

 ### TLS 1.2 Requirement

 New Relic only accepts connections from clients using TLS version 1.2 or greater.
 Ensure that your execution environment is configured to use TLS 1.2 or greater.